kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

 Protease inhibition assay
 =========================

+**Objective:** To check the inhibition activity of a compound against the target protease.

 Reference for protease assay protocol: :cite:p:`ihssen_fluorogenic_2021`.
 There are several standard curve that need to be plotted before we carry out protease assay with the compounds that we wanted to test.